Singular Ricci flows I: Introduction

+Several aspects of the work in this paper may be applicable in other settings.
+First, the strategy that we use here --- defining generalized solutions using smooth (possibly incomplete) spacetimes satisfying asymptotic geometric bounds --- may be adaptable to other geometric PDE's.
+In addition, there are technical ingredients in our work which may have parallels in other situations, such as a compactness theorem valid for possibly incomplete Riemannian manifolds, and a dynamical analysis of ancient solutions.
+A novel feature of the setup is that the spacetimes are not assumed to be simply concatenations of product spacetime regions.
+To our knowledge this is the first appearance of such spacetimes in Ricci flow, although of course they are widely used in general relativity and mean curvature flow.

-Although it is rather different in spirit, we mention that there is earlier work in the literature on Ricci flow through singularities; see the end of the introduction for further discussion.
+We mention that there is related work in the literature on Ricci flow through singularities in certain cases, such as in the K\"ahler case or under the assumption of rotational symmetry; see the end of the introduction for a discussion.